-Regarding food waste reduction in general, Priefer et al. (2016) suggest numerous measures for all societal stakeholders that could result in a decrease in food waste.
-However, as we saw from our model, food waste knowledge is not an easily explained variable.
-From our initial research model, only a few relationships are left and some new ones were discovered (Figure 4), and even those are surprising to some extent.
-In particular, the negative correlation between cooking skills and food waste prevention behavior cannot easily be explained and needs further attention.
-This leads to some important limitations of our approach.
+Regarding food waste reduction in general, Priefer, Jörissen, and Bräutigam (2016) suggest numerous measures for all societal stakeholders that could result in decrease in food waste.
+However, as we saw from our model, food waste knowledge is not an easy to explain variable.
+From our initial research model, only few relations left (and some new were discovered; Figure 4), and even those are surprising to some extent (in particular, the negative correlation between cooking skills and food waste prevention behavior cannot easily be explained and needs further attention), which leads to some important limitations of our approach.